Skip to main content

 Peace of mind

-Contact us today to find out how we combine cutting edge technology with real time intelligence to keep you and your business safe.
+Contact us today to find out how we combine cutting-edge technology with real-time intelligence to keep you and your business safe.
+Email us at solutions.ireland@securitas.ie or complete the form.

 Please be aware we only accept job applications via our online recruitment portal: https://www.securitas.ie/careers/available-jobs/ Therefore any applications received via this form will not be considered.